 Idea generation

 The first step is all about laying the foundations.
 Any development of a new product or service usually begins with an initial idea.
-And this stage is focused on the ways to come up with that innovative idea.
-Hashing out the actual product concept.
+This stage is focused on the ways to come up with that innovative idea and hashing out the actual product concept.

 Iterating involves asking key questions about the existing product.
 Thankfully, Bob Eberle developed an effective technique that helps with this - the SCAMPER model: